Living in Roswell - The 3 Areas - Pros and Cons

 So just a quick bit of history...Roswell is named after a man named Roswell King, and the city essentially started as a small mill town with water power from Vickery Creek and the Chattahoochee Rivers running what was called the Roswell Manufacturing Company.
 The ruins of some of the mills and the dam built to harness the power of Vickery Creek can still be seen at Old Mill Park.
 It’s one of the most photographed areas in Roswell and very popular for wedding and engagement photoshoots and it’s really cool to see in person too!
 In fact, we have quite a few photos there too, like these!

 Next up is retail shopping and it differs depending on where you are.
 The west side has all of the major retail stores along Crossville Rd you might want and for day-to-day shopping at something like Target or Chik-Fil-A or Home Depot, west Roswell beats out east Roswell.
-This is an area that east Roswell lags behind the other two areas.
-But, North Point mall is on the east side and is convenient to Roswell but it’s located just north, in Alpharetta.
+This is an area where East Roswell lags behind the other two areas.
+But, North Point Mall is on the east side and is convenient to Roswell but it’s located just north, in Alpharetta.
 It’s not far away, it’s just not Roswell.
-That said, this is definitely an area where Downtown Roswell begins to show its unique local charm, and the walkability and diverse shopping wins the day and even though North Point Mall is technically not in Roswell, it offers east Roswell residents more shopping than is available in west Roswell.
-So for shopping, I give the nod to Downtown and then east Roswell and last place goes to west Roswell.
+That said, this is definitely an area where Downtown Roswell begins to show its unique local charm, and the walkability and diverse shopping wins the day even though North Point Mall is technically not in Roswell, it offers east Roswell residents more shopping than is available in west Roswell.
+So for shopping, I give the nod to Downtown and then East Roswell, and last place goes to West Roswell.

 Restaurants - this one is easy.
-Downtown Roswell is the clear winner with more options for food than either east or west Roswell.
-You can get a sandwich for lunch, tacos anytime and the restaurants range from very casual all the way up to one of the best steak houses anywhere in Metro Atlanta.
-I have to say as a bit of a foodie, that east and west Roswell do have some excellent restaurants as well just not the diverse options available in Downtown Roswell and especially not within walking distance of each other.
+Downtown Roswell is the clear winner with more options for food than either East or West Roswell.
+You can get a sandwich for lunch, or tacos anytime and the restaurants range from very casual all the way up to one of the best steak houses anywhere in Metro Atlanta.
+I have to say as a bit of a foodie, that East and West Roswell do have some excellent restaurants as well just not the diverse options available in Downtown Roswell and especially not within walking distance of each other.

 Next, let’s talk real estate.
 Real estate prices are similar on the east and west side and generally, more expensive near downtown.